Vyxact/Vyxact/README.md

 - 👋 Hi, I’m Ivy
-- 👀 I’m interested in Software Engineering and Development.
+- 👀 I’m interested in Software Engineering and Web Development.
 - 🌱 I’m a  graduate of Computer Science and Technology
 - 💞️ I’m looking to collaborate on Software Projects
 - 📫 Reach me via email 1227511357@qq.com | ivy@vyxact.com